AustralianCancerDataNetwork/oa-configurator/docs/inline-usage.md

 ### In tests

-`for_session()` is the recommended pattern for package tests — no file I/O, fully isolated:
+`for_session()` is the recommended pattern for package tests.
+No file I/O, fully isolated:

 ```python
 from oa_configurator import StackConfig, Resolver